vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 TTL values between 5-10 work well for most scraping.
 Lower values provide better anonymity but increase connection overhead.

-Range Extension: CIDR Subset Management
+Range Extension for CIDR Subset Management

 Use -range-<id> to select IPs from specific subnet ranges: